AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 ..
 Note:: Skip to :ref:`initialise-server` if you've opted to launch the server by deploying a container.
 Your server is already live!

 Now that we have set up our Virtual Machine instance, we can SSH into it, and install the Replication Server.
 Open the `VM Instances console <https://console.cloud.google.com/compute/instances>`_ once more, and SSH into your instance.
-It's easiest to use the browser terminal provided by Google Cloud (I had the best luck using the Google Chrome browser).
+It's easiest to use the browser terminal provided by Google Cloud (I had the best luck using the Google Chrome browser), but you can also see `here <https://cloud.google.com/compute/docs/instances/connecting-advanced#thirdpartytools>`_ for how to set up your instance for SSH access from your terminal.

 .. figure:: img/hosting_guide_gcloud_16.jpg
     :align: center